ziur/dev-program-assessment/README.md

 ## Goals
 You must try to accomplish as many goals as possible because this will define if you are a candidate for the next advanced levels of the program.

- * Pagination
+ 1. Pagination
-    * Complete navigation functionalities
+    a.
+Complete navigation functionalities
-    * All pagination unit test must pass
+    b.
+All pagination unit test must pass
-    * Itendify missing scenarios to test in the Pagination code
+    c.
+Itendify missing scenarios to test in the Pagination code
-    * Provide an implementation that can navigate a list of numbers
+    d.
+Provide an implementation that can navigate a list of numbers
       * Implement the unit tests for GoToPage, NextPage and GetVisibleItems
-    * Add two new functions for sorting:
+    c.
+Add two new functions for sorting:
       * SortAsc, sorts the data in an ascending way.
 The default sorting
       * SortDesc, sorts the data in a descending way
       * Implement the unit tests
-    * Modify the next methods to make them chainable
+    d.
+Modify the next methods to make them chainable
       * First page
       * Next page
       * Previous page